Advanced Peripheral Vascular Interventional Cardiology Course

 With unique access to experienced SCAI leaders, collaboration with industry, and interaction with your peers, the SCAI Fellows Advanced PeripheralVascular Interventional Cardiology Course will enable you to:

-- Complimentary registration for the SCAI Fellows Advanced Peripheral Vascular Interventional Cardiology Course
+- Complimentary tuition for the SCAI Fellows Advanced Peripheral Vascular Interventional Cardiology Course

-- Reimbursed hotel accommodations at the Hyatt Regency Miami for two nights (December 3–5)
+- Reimbursed hotel accommodation at the Hyatt Regency Miami for two nights (December 1—3)*

-- For attendees coming from the US or Canada, reimbursed coach airfare to and from Miami up to $500 (restrictions apply; the full travel policy will be provided upon acceptance)
+- Reimbursed coach airfare to and from Miami up to $750 (restrictions apply; the full travel policy will be provided upon acceptance)*

 Full participation is required for 100 percent reimbursement.
 All attendees must: